 My mom was in town and we decided to try out a new playground with the kids.
 Our normal playground is wonderful – shaded, lots of green, close by – but this new park has a fun water element that I thought surely the kids would love (ha!)
 My babies get sunscreen no matter what park or playground we visit but I

 rarely never use the stuff.
 I’ve never needed to!

 Growing up, I was outside constantly.
-Despite being mostly Polish, I always had a very dark complexion and again never really wore sunscreen so it was never a habit I developed.
+Despite being mostly Polish, I always had a very dark complexion.
+While applying sunscreen should be a habit, it’s one I struggled with.

 Well then I had children and my high-needs daughter had me inside 95% of last summer – aka I turned into Casper the Sleepy Ghost.
 So here we are at a playground with nary a tree in sight and I don’t even THINK to put on sunscreen, even after covering my children in it.